Advantages and disadvantages of trade fairs

 Advantages of trade fairs

 Trade fairs offer organisations and their representatives a good opportunity to meet potential customers, and general public.
-Likewise, they offer the general public and customers a good opportunity to raise issues of concern and discuss them with the representatives.
+Likewise, they offer the general public and customers a good opportunity to raise issues of concern and discuss them with the representatives from participating organisations.

 Organisations can deliver their messages directly to a large number of relevant and interested people.
 Face-to-face interactions are very effective to influence consumers’ decisions.
 Trade shows provide organisations opportunities to engage with their customers and general public directly and efficiently.